anju-chhetri/Mobile-To-PC-Scanner/README.md

 python3 Scanner.py your_pdf_name.pdf
 ```

 To apply perspective transform the document in your image should have clear four edges.
-If the four edges are not detected  perfectly in your image, scan effect is applied to your whole image without any perspective transform.
+If the four edges are not detected  properly in your document, scan effect is applied to your whole image without any perspective transform.

 <br/>